Perturbative sigma models, elliptic cohomology and the Witten genus: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank Kevin Costello, Ryan Grady, Dmitri Pavlov and Stephan Stolz for helpful suggestions during the development of this work.
-I also thank my advisor, Peter Teichner, for his encouragement and insight, and Uli Bunke, Martin Olbermann, and Stephan Stolz for their careful reading and helpful feedback on a previous version of the paper.
+I also thank my advisor, Peter Teichner, for his encouragement and insight, and Uli Bunke, Martin Olbermann, Stephan Stolz and an anonymous reviewer for their comments and suggestions that improved both the presentation and content.
 Lastly, I thank Owen Gwilliam for many invaluable discussions about perturbative quantum field theory.